The Procession to Hwaseong Fortress

 If you can recall, I mentioned the Hwaseong Fortress in my blog post regarding Lee San, most commonly known as King Jeongjo.
 The Hwaseong Fortress is an unbelievable structure that exemplifies great scientific planning and devotion.
 Even as I looked and flipped through the pictures of this amazing fortress, I was and still am in awe and hope that one day I'll be able to see this structure in person.
 It truly makes me fall in love with this particular historical king over and over again for his filial piety.

-During King Jeongjo's reign, the Hwaseong Fortress was built from 1794 to 1796 in the center of the city of Suwon which is located in Gyeonggi-do Province just 19 miles south of Seoul.
+During King Jeongjo's reign, the Hwaseong Fortress was built from 1794 to 1796 in the center of the city of Suwon, which is located in Gyeonggi-do Province, just 19 miles south of Seoul.
 It is the second-largest municipality after Seoul and is easily accessible by subway and bus.

 Map of Suwon Hwaseong Fortress